Ahmadmapple/Music-Typer/README.md

 # Music-Typer
-This Repo is for Music Typer, The link to this Repo can be found in my ig post about this small front end project
+This Repo is for Music Typer project which can be found through the link to this Repo in my ig post about this small front end project